ecolema/bFRAMER/README.md

 ### Contact Form ###
 The contact form consists of form components and typically appears on the `/contact-us` page.

-Please add custom styles for the product form in `/assets/scss/_forms.scss` too.
+Please add custom styles for the contact form in `/assets/scss/_forms.scss` too.

 ## Components ##
 For specific UI components.
 This is where majority of theme styles are placed.
 UI components are often composed of Objects and Components.